techery/janet-command/README.md

 ## CommandActionService
-ActionService for [Janet](https://github.com/techery/janet) which delegates job execution back to action.
+ActionService for [Janet](https://github.com/techery/janet) which delegates job execution back to command action.

 ### Getting Started
 ##### 1. Define service and add it to `Janet`